RoaringInferno/light-stax/README.md

 ## Class Contents
 All classes contain a defaut constructor, the ```push```, ```pop```, and ```peek``` member methods, and a ```length``` variable.

-Link destructors delete their associated data, but not connected links.
-If the data is a pointer, the Link will not destroy it.
+Link destructors delete their associated _data, but not connected links.
+If the _data is a pointer, the Link will not destroy it.

-Stack destructors delete all links and data.
-See Link Destructors for data deletion for reference values.
+Stack destructors delete all links and data. _Data destructor handles lvalue vs rvalue distinctions by template overloading.

+lstax allocations use the stack.

+## TODO
+Make heap + pointer versions of _data_array.